 • $100,000 in bodily injury per accident.

-Uber drivers who operate black car and limo services through the app must obtain commercial-grade auto insurance.
+Uber and Lyft drivers who operate black car and limo services through the app must obtain commercial-grade auto insurance.
 Moreover, Uber offers enhanced commercial coverage through insurance partners – at additional cost to drivers.

 Potential Exposure For Uber Drivers

 Uber drivers are still exposed to the gaps in the Uber insurance policy.
 For example, severe injuries that exceed the values described above could be recovered against the Uber driver personally.
 Moreover, Uber drivers face repercussions from their personal auto insurance carriers for using their vehicles for commercial purposes.